 Begin your planning by identifying local emergency response organizations and leaders and asking them to be part of your education and planning efforts.

-2. Recruit Citizens for Participation
+2. Recruit Residents for Participation

 3. Schedule Regular Group Meetings

-Once you’ve recruited citizens to participate in your preparedness team, schedule regular meetings that are always open for others to join and attend.
+Once you’ve recruited residents to participate in your preparedness team, schedule regular meetings that are always open for others to join and attend.
 The first primary objective of the group should be to develop a disaster preparedness plan.
-By engaging citizens in the planning process, they will be more likely to encourage friends, family, and neighbors to get involved and will help spread your message of the importance of individual and community preparation.
+By engaging residents in the planning process, they will be more likely to encourage friends, family, and neighbors to get involved and will help spread your message of the importance of individual and community preparation.

 4. Identify Community Members with Special Needs

 Make sure your emergency planning takes into consideration seniors, children, and community members with special needs.
-Identify all the senior centers, assisted living facilities, day care centers, schools, and adult day habilitation centers in your community.
-Work with their leadership to make sure you have a plan in place in the event that such facilities need to be evacuated, or receive urgent care.
+Identify all the senior centers, assisted living facilities, daycare centers, schools, and adult day habilitation centers in your community.
+Work with their leadership to make sure you have a plan in place in the event that such facilities need to be evacuated or receive urgent care.

-5. Educate Citizens on Individual Home Preparedness
+5. Educate Residents on Individual Home Preparedness

 6. Implement an Emergency Notification System